TritonVM/triton-vm/specification/arithmetization.md

 **Transition Constraints**

+1. If the indicator `idc` is 0 in the next row, then `bits` in the next row is `bits` in the current row plus 1.
 1. If either LHS or RHS are non-zero in the current row, then the indicator in the next row is 0.
 1. If `idc` in the next row is 0 and the lsb of LHS is 0 and the lsb of RHS is 0, then LT in the next row is 2, indicating inconclusiveness.
 1. If the indicator `idc` is 0 in the next row, then the least significant bit (lsb) of LHS, i.e., the difference between LHS in the current row and twice LHS in the next row, is either 0 or 1.